 Griff started his career aged eighteen in 2008 when he made the Stanford University football team as a walk-on.
 A walk-on is a player who is not actively recruited, as players with sports scholarships are.
 By the following year started to play regularly in the team’s rotation.

-By 2011 he was recording his best year statistically.
-He had received 56 passes, gained 749 yards and scored 4 touchdowns.
+Griff was recording his best year statistically by 2011.
+Receiving 56 passes, gaining 749 yards and scoring 4 touchdowns.
 He was one of five finalist for the Burlsworth Trophy, which is awarded to an outstanding college football player who started as a walk-on.

 Griff graduated from Stanford with a Bacholor of Science degree in Engineering – Product Design.